Alan-Apanga/Alan-Apanga/README.md

 - 👋 Hi, I’m @Alan-Apanga
-- 👀 I’m interested in machine learning and deeplearning
+- 👀 I’m interested in Mathematical Optimization,machine learning and deeplearning
 - 🌱 I’m a fresh MSc graduate in Operations Research and Business Analytics
-- 💞️ I’m looking to collaborate on demand forecasting projects
+- 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me alan.nyange@yahoo.com

 <!---